-- Level 1-quoted prices for identical assets or liabilities in active markets. - Level 2-quoted prices for similar assets or liabilities in active markets, quoted prices for identical r similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable for the asset or liability (e.g., interest rates) and inputs derived principally from or corroborated by observable market data by correlation or other means.
+- Level 1-quoted prices for identical assets or liabilities in active markets. - Level 2-quoted prices for similar assets or liabilities in active markets, quoted prices for identical similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable for the asset or liability (e.g., interest rates) and inputs derived principally from or corroborated by observable market data by correlation or other means. - Level 3-unobservable inputs for the asset or liability.